MalwareWerewolf/Davide-Dolce-Hugo-website/content/privacy-policy.md

 ## Copyright

-The contents of this web site are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/deed.en_US).
+The contents of this web site are licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).